Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/resources.md

 ### Virtual Trees

-Virtual trees allow to combine different sources of resources into an unified tree:
+Virtual trees allow to combine different sources of resources into a unified tree:

 ```csharp
 var tree = VirtualTree.Create()